 Most team meetings with me were recorded and transcribed.
 Some meetings planned future events, some went over trainee feedback.
-A sample transcript is given in the fieldnotes (Appendix 1C).
-I produced periodic interim evaluation reports.
 The period of ethnographic fieldwork coincided with an emphasis on fundraising, as resources have been barely sufficient to pay salary costs and most are volunteers.
 Significant funding was achieved by 2007, thanks in some part to the team's growing concern for self-evaluation processes.
 Discussions with the designing team have focused on the following.